Tuition and Fees

 The Parking Fee is used to support the operations, debt services, maintenance, infrastructure, and surface parking on the two campuses.
 The Parking Fee was approved by the Board of Regents prior to 2000.

 Recreation Center Fee

 The Recreation Center Fee is used to manage and operate the programs, services and facilities conducted by the Department of Sports and Recreation that promote physical, social and leadership development through sport and recreation activities within a fun and supportive environment.
-It is also a funding source to pay debt services for the new Student Recreation and Activities Center on the Kennesaw campus.
+It is also a funding source to pay debt services for the Dr. Betty L. Siegel Student Recreation and Activities Center on the Kennesaw campus.
 The Recreation Center Fee was approved by the Board of Regents beginning Fall 2006.

 Special Institutional Fee

 The Special Institutional Fee is a general purpose fee charged system-wide by the Board of Regents of the University System of Georgia.
 The fee is used to support instruction and operations and to offset reduction in state funding.